Sight Installation Instructions

 **SAVE factory detent coil spring and detent pin.
 They are needed for assembly of Williams rear Firesight

-Rear sight removal: Remove hinge (role) pin with small punch, this may require some force to remove.
+Rear sight removal: Remove hinge (roll) pin with small punch, this may require some force to remove.
 With gun in upright position remove top elevation screw and lift off top sight assembly.
 Turn over the top sight assemble and make notice of the detent coil spring and elevation detent pin are still located in top assemble.
 Carefully remove these two factory parts.
 These will be needed in Williams Firesight top assembly.

 Rear Firesight assembly: Using the factory elevation coil spring and elevation detent instill in the bottom side of the Firesight top sight assembly.
 Use the same configuration that they were removed from the factory sight.
 Lay rear top sight assembly over elevation leaf spring and factory sight housing.
 Start elevation screw on top of sight assembly but do not tighten.
-Install hinge (role) and screw down elevation screw to desired height.
+Install hinge (roll) and screw down elevation screw to desired height.